 - disseminated (more than one month after infection)

 In his suburban Philadelphia practice, Dr. Lockman says he sees “quite a few children in the early, localized stage, and a short course of antibiotics [two to three weeks] is enough to knock it out of their systems.”

 Lockman listed some of the possible complications of later stage disseminated Lyme.
 These include arthritis, with swollen joints.
-Layers of the heart can also be affected (inflammation causing heart rhythm problems).
-Neurological Lyme disease symptoms may include Bell’s palsy (paralysis of a cranial nerve), meningitis, and cognitive issues.
+The heart can also be affected (inflammation causing heart rhythm problems).
+Neurologic symptoms may include Bell’s palsy (paralysis of one side of the face), meningitis, and cognitive (thinking) problems.
 There can also be eye changes (red, inflamed iris or cornea) and liver and spleen inflammation.
 For disseminated Lyme, IV antibiotics are sometimes required for a longer time period.
 Although, Lockman added, there is a good bit of controversy in the medical profession about the patterns of later stage Lyme disease.

 Where is Lyme disease found?

-There are currently 330,000 cases of Lyme disease annually in the U.S. Eighty-five percent of these cases have been found in just 14 states, mostly in the Northeast, though cases also appear in California, Oregon, and Washington state.
+There are currently 330,000 cases of Lyme disease annually in the U.S. Eighty-five percent of these cases have been found in just 14 states, mostly in the Northeast (it was first discovered in Lyme, Connecticut), though cases also appear in California, Oregon, and Washington state.
 My son—sleeping outdoors in southeastern Pennsylvania—was a prime candidate for a Lyme-carrying deer tick bite.

-“The tick carrying Lyme disease has increased its range in North America due to reforestation, the explosion of the whitetail deer population and climate change,” explains Dr. Patrick Gaffney of the College of Earth, Ocean and Environment at the University of Delaware.
+“The tick carrying Lyme disease has increased its range in North America due to reforestation [and] the explosion of the whitetail deer population,” explains Dr. Patrick Gaffney of the College of Earth, Ocean and Environment at the University of Delaware.